-The classes of zombie agents and conscious bindings do not fit together.
-The misfit is sharp when memory is considered.
-Thus, Koch suggests that we "think of [zombie behaviors] as cortical reflexes."
-"Zombie agents operate in the here and now, so they have no need for shortterm memory. ...
+Koch's classes of zombie agents and conscious bindings do not fit together.
+Memory operations show the misfits.
+Koch suggests that we "think of [zombie behaviors] as cortical reflexes."
+"Zombie agents operate in the here and now, so they have no need for short-term memory. ...
 Force the organism to make a choice, such as inhibiting an instinctual behavior, following a delay of a few seconds.
 If the creature can do so without extensive learning, it must make use of a planning module that, at least in humans, is closely linked to consciousness."
-(P. 319.)
+(319.)

-Consciousness, on the other hand, is "a powerful and flexible system" that "evolution chose ... to deal with the unexpected and to plan for the future."
-(Pp. 317-318.)
 As Koch discusses in Chapter 11 "Memories and Consciousness" are interdependent.
 He identifies distinct forms of memory - short-term, long-term, associative and non-associative, procedural and declarative, as well as fleeting or iconic memory, which is an "even briefer form [that] is probably essential to conscious experience.
-(Pp. 187-204.)
+(187-204.)

-In sum, Koch suggests two tools for dealing with problems of consciousness, namely, zombie agents and binding via neural synchrony but the two tools do not operate together or provide connections between images and action.
-Zombie agents refer to muscular movements and have a local character while neural synchrony refers to global generation of images.
+In sum, it appears that Koch separates automatic functions from conscious functions, with corresponding brain operations identified as zombie agents on the one hand and binding via neural synchrony on the other hand.
+Unfortunately, the two tools do not operate together or provide connections between images and action.
+Zombie agents refer to muscular movements and seems to have a local character while neural synchrony refers to global generation of images.
 No way is shown to go from one to the other.
-Are zombie agents excluded from fleeting and iconic forms of memory and consciousness?
-How about long-term memory or procedural memories?
+Zombie agents appear to be excluded from forms of memory and consciousness that actually do control muscular movements.
+For example, long-term memories and procedural memories are essential to trained and skilled performances.

 Koch admits that his proposals are "hardly very rigorous."
 The difficulties do not daunt him.
 "At this point in the game, it is too early for formal definitions."
-(P. 319.)
+(319.)

-"Nonconscious processing" by zombie agents does not fit my actual experience.
+Compared to actual life, "nonconscious processing" by zombie agents does not fit my experience.
 I cultivate my consciousness of muscular movements and bodily feelings "in the here and now" through practices of yoga and qigong (chi gong).
 Martial artists and body-discipline practitioners write meaningfully about such consciousness.
-Practices typically involve repeated movements and positions according to "forms" that are taught and cultivated by experts.
-It is through repetition of such forms that particular kinds of consciousness are generated and developed.
+Practices typically involve repeated movements and positions according to "forms" that are taught by experts.
+It is through repetition of such forms that particular instances of consciousness are identified.
 A chief feature of such practices is the binding together of movement and feeling within the form.